| The

 all some meaty blues morsels that are more than

-pleasing to the palate.
+pleasing to the pallet.
 Note these first takes

 are just the Biscuits, no effects and no overdubbing.